 Each student has the right to determine when, and if to disclose the nature of a disability to faculty or staff.
 We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses.
-Some students, especially those with hidden disabilities, such as psychological or learning disabilities, may need time to feel comfortable to discuss their disability.
+Some students, especially those with non-visible disabilities, such as psychological or learning disabilities, may need time to feel comfortable to discuss their disability.
 Some students may never choose or need to discuss their disability.

 Why does Disability Services keep asking me to choose a textbook for my class in the fall?
 It’s two months away, and I can’t decide right now.

 Students whose disability impacts their reading may receive an accommodation for their course reading materials (textbooks, handouts, syllabi, lab manuals) to be in an accessible format.
-Formats include cassette tape, Braille, large print, e-text, or scan and read access.
+Formats include Braille, large print, audio or e-text.
 Advanced planning is essential in the provision of alternate format print materials.
-Depending upon the particular format, it can take up to 8 weeks for a taped text and 3 or more months for a Braille document.
-Click here for more information about Alternative Format Textbooks.
+Depending upon the particular format, it can take up to 3 weeks for e-text and 3 or more months for a Braille document.

 I have a student with a disability who is behind in the assignments.
 This student has not done well on the exams.
 May I fail the student if she or he does not earn the required points to pass the class?

 A student with a disability should be held to the same standards as any other student in the class.
 You may wish to contact Disability Services and discuss your concerns, and you would certainly want to talk to the student just as you would with any other student.